the transition to digital journalism

 - Tweet not just about stories on which you're working but also about other things you come across on your beat, and include URLs

-- Try to use more action verbs, rather than nouns
+- Try to use more action verbs in a tweet, rather than just nouns

 - Include a #hashtag in your tweet to increase the number of people who see your tweet.
 The hashtag in effect allows you to join a larger topical conversation that's using the hashtag or to create a new conversation that invites others to join in by using the same hashtag.